Nullvora/mabor/README.md

 - [Named Tensor](./examples/named-tensor) : Performs operations with the experimental `NamedTensor` feature.
-- [ONNX Import Inference](./examples/onnx-inference) : Imports an ONNX model pre-trained on MNIST to perform inference on a sample image with Burn.
+- [ONNX Import Inference](./examples/onnx-inference) : Imports an ONNX model pre-trained on MNIST to perform inference on a sample image with Mabor.
-- [PyTorch Import Inference](./examples/pytorch-import) : Imports a PyTorch model pre-trained on MNIST to perform inference on a sample image with Burn.
+- [PyTorch Import Inference](./examples/pytorch-import) : Imports a PyTorch model pre-trained on MNIST to perform inference on a sample image with Mabor.
 - [Text Classification](./examples/text-classification) : Trains a text classification transformer
   model on the AG News or DbPedia dataset.
 The trained model can then be used to classify a text sample.